Mortgage Rate Holds in Canada Explained

 This “float down” feature isn’t always automatic.
 Some lenders require you or your broker to formally request the lower rate before closing.
 Others adjust automatically.
 The distinction matters, because missing the window means staying at the original held rate even though a better one was available.
 Working with a broker who monitors rate sheets daily eliminates this risk entirely.

-Here’s how a typical broker stacking strategy works at Metro:
+Here’s how a typical broker-managed rate hold works at Metro:

-2. Day 1-3: Each lender issues a rate hold with their current best fixed rate
+2. Day 1-3: That lender issues a rate hold with their current best fixed rate

-4. Closing day: Compare all active holds, factor in cashback offers, prepayment privileges, and penalty calculations, then fund with the best overall package
+4. Closing day: Confirm the held rate, factor in cashback offers, prepayment privileges, and penalty calculations, then fund with the best overall package available at that time

 Real Savings: What a Rate Hold Is Actually Worth